A Personal Confession Before We Begin

 The Phone Call Test

-Two receptionists.
+Two client service representatives.
 Same sentence:

 "Thank you for calling, how may I help you?"